IepIweidieng/TJAPlayer3/tja.md

 // Some commands or notechart section

-#BRANCHSTART p, 0, 101 // Examplar condition which forces the "玄人 (Kurouto)"/Advanced branch/path to be chosen
+#BRANCHSTART p, 0, 101 // Exemplar condition which forces the "玄人 (Kurouto)"/Advanced branch/path to be chosen
 // ...
 ```